Turkey Cooking Guide

 You can also stuff the turkey cavity with flavour – bay leaves, herbs, citrus fruit, and onion.
 As the bird roasts, these will soften and release lots of steam to keep the bird moist.

 Get ahead with your accompaniments

-You can also get ahead by making as much as you can and freeze or refrigerate in advance.
-Take a look at our easy to prepare recipes for Christmas stuffing, sauces and sides.
+You can also make time by making some in advance to and freeze or refrigerate until you need them.
+Take a look at our easy-to-prepare recipes for Christmas stuffing, sauces and sides.

 Cooking the turkey

 Place the turkey in a roasting tin.
 For crispy, golden skin, brush all over with melted butter.
 Cover with a large sheet of foil and secure around the rim of the tin to trap in the steam and keep the bird moist.
 It's now ready for the oven.